 As loans differ from person to person, there may be different forbearance options.
 So, make sure you understand how your forbearance will be repaid.
 There can be different forbearance programs or options, depending on the type of your loan.
 Contact your mortgage servicer, or lender, for any clarifications.

-When, or if, your income is restored, please reach out to your servicer to resume payments.
+Reach out to your servicer to resume payments when your income is restored, r.
 At the end of the forbearance, you can either pay all of your missed payments at once, spread out your missed payments over a series of monthly payments, or have your missed payments added as an additional lump sum at the end of your mortgage.

 Other Relief Resources